9xbt/SVGAIITerminal/README.md

 # SVGAIITerminal
-A fast & high resolution terminal for [Cosmos](https://github.com/CosmosOS/Cosmos) OSes that uses [PrismAPI](https://github.com/Project-Prism/Prism-OS/tree/main/PrismAPI) for the graphics subsystem.
+A fast, instanceable & high resolution terminal for Cosmos projects

+> [!WARNING]
+> This version of SVGAIITerminal is not being supported anymore, for the latest version go [here](https://github.com/9xbt/SVGAIITerminal/tree/master)